vmware-archive/clarity/apps/website/foundation/internationalization/README.md

 Easily translate internal Clarity text into multiple languages.

 <cds-alert-group status="warning" type="default">
 <cds-alert>There is a breaking change required to fix the language support starting in version 2.1.1 and 1.2.1.
 The original implementation was broken in a way that could not be fixed with the original API, and due to the importance of this service for localization we opted to introduce a different API.
-If you have an implementation of a custom language strings before this release, [follow the instructions](/foundation/internationalization#updating) on how to update your code.</cds-alert>
+If you have an implementation of a custom language strings before this release, <a href="#updating">follow the instructions</a> on how to update your code.</cds-alert>
 </cds-alert-group>

 ## Internal language strings